 Answer: I almost lost my cool during my early days in this role.
 I was at a company that underpaid us and still mistreated us.
 One day I could not take it anymore and decided to storm out of a meeting out of anger.
 This almost cost me my future jobs as the manager left nasty comments when I was leaving.
 I learned always to be relaxed and handle things maturely.

 Tip 1: The interviewer wants to know if you have basic knowledge of accounting

 Tip 2: Show the interviewer that you came with your homework done

 Answer: Working capital is defined as the current assets less the current liabilities.
 In banking, working capital is mostly expressed as the existing assets less current liabilities, i.e., excluding the interest-bearing debt.

 12. What Does It Look Like To Have Negative Capital?

 Tip 1: The interviewer wants to know your basic knowledge of the terms in accounting

 Tip 2: Show the interviewer that you are a master in this game.

-Answer: Negative working capital is widespread in a few industries such as grocery retail and the restaurant business.
-For grocery stores, customers pay upfront, inventory moves faster, but the suppliers mostly give a month credit.
-This implies that the company is receiving cash from the customers to pay the suppliers.
-Negative working capital is a sign of efficiency in businesses that have low inventory and accounts receivable.
-In other industries, this capital is the signal that the company is going into financial trouble.
+Answer: Negative working capital is widespread in a few industries, such as grocery retail and the restaurant business.
+For grocery stores, customers pay upfront, and inventory moves faster, but the suppliers mostly give a month’s credit.
+This implies that the company receives cash from the customers to pay the suppliers.
+Negative working capital is a sign of efficiency in businesses with low inventory and accounts receivable.
+In other industries, this capital signals that the company is going into financial trouble.

 13. If The Cash Is Collected By The Customers And Is Not Recorded As Revenue, What Happens With It?